biril/backbone-control/README.md

   }
 });

-// The button is a state-less view, not associated with any model.
+// The button is a stateless view, not associated with any model.
 A listener
-//  is set up for the button's 'clicked' event, which saves the current state
+//  is set up for the button's 'clicked' event, which saves the model's
-//  of the model
+//  current state
 var submitButton = new TextField({ label: 'Apply Changes' });
 $('.submit', submitButton.el);
 submitButton.on('clicked', function () {